-2.3 Withholding of Funds (refer to OAA section)
+- 2.2 Withholding of Funds (refer to OAA section) - 2.3 Rate of Spending (refer to OAA section)

 2.4 Reprogramming and Redistribution (refer to OAA section a-c)

 When funds have been determined eligible for reprogramming or redistribution, AAAWM staff shall attempt to verify the rate of under spending/under serving.
 After verifying the rate of under spending/under serving, AAAWM can determine that funds should be captured.
 If funds are to be captured, the following procedure will be followed: